richinfante/iphonebackuptools/Readme.md

 - Current types:
     - `apps`: List all installed bundle ids and groups.
     - `notes`: List all notes data
+    - `oldnotes`: List old notes data that may have been retained from around iOS 8ish
     - `webhistory`: List recent web history
     - `photolocations`: List photo locations (lat/lng) and timestamp.
     - `manifest`: List all files in the backup manifest and what they are.